 Posts at the Arctic-News Blog generally contain content that is provided by contributors.
 Content is often based on news releases of relevant scientific studies and on data from sources such as NOAA and NASA.
 Posts are often illustrated by images that are edited or custom-made by Sam Carana.

 The Arctic-News Blog operates without income from donations or advertising, using free online facilities.
 Contributors and supporters neither pay nor receive money for their support or for contributions to be posted.
 The way the Arctic-News Blog operates underlines the point that anyone can speak out on issues of importance, and can do so even without support from academic institutions or financial sponsors.
 Furthermore, the way the Arctic-News Blog operates enables concerns to be posted without the often prolonged periods of review and editing that are common when publishing articles in scientific journals.
 In this way, the Arctic-News Blog offers an alternative to mainstream media that often feature talking heads and news reports that are sensationalized and seek to please advertisers and sponsors, rather than that they had anything of substance to say.

 A number of contributors have kindly provided content over the years, including:

 Veli Albert Kallio

 Note that clicking on above names will produce both posts written be the respective contributor as well as posts that may merely mention the name of a specific contributor.
 As editor, Sam Carana may add posts written by a specific contributor, in which case the name of the respective contributor will typically be added at the top of posts, accompanied by a description with further background on the contributor.

 Contributors each express their own view and care has been taken that links are added to the most relevant sources, where applicable.
 Posts are written by Sam Carana where no name of a specific contributor is added at the top.
-Where views among contributors differ significantly, points can be added to the Controversy Page, to further clarify the views of specific contributors.
+Where views among contributors differ significantly, points can be added to the Debate page, to further clarify the views of specific contributors.